coveooss/connectivity-library/WorkplaceByFacebook/readme.md

 3. Use the `Access Token` as `API Key` in your Generic Rest configuration.
 4. [Create 3 Generic REST API Sources](https://docs.coveo.com/en/1896/): one for the content that supports incremental indexing, two for the content that does not support incremental indexing.

-5. Use in the three sources the security setup in [SecurityConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/SecurityConfig.json).
+5. Use the [SecurityConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/SecurityConfig.json) security setup in all three sources.

 6. Add the [MembersInfoConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/MembersInfoConfig.json) in one of the non incremental indexing source.
 7. Add the  [IncrementalConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/IncrementalConfig.json).
 To the 'Incremental indexing' source.
 Make sure to setup an incremental indexing schedule for every 10 minutes.
 8. Add the  [NormalConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/NormalConfig.json).
 To the other non incremental source.